RiickyRiick/product-review-card/README.md

 justify-content: space-around;
 }
 ```
-I wasn't seeing proper spacing-around my items within my .card since they were not grouped correctly, so the space was just created by 2 items.
+I wasn't seeing proper spacing around my items within my .card since they were not grouped correctly, so only two items created the space.

---Now before I corrected this mistake, I went even further adding more errors by trying to only fix the CSS and not the HTML:
+--Now, before I corrected this mistake, I went even further, adding more errors by trying only to fix the CSS and not the HTML:

 ```css
   .card > h6 {